 - Non high school level students (along with their parents/guardians) must be interviewed by the appropriate College official to obtain an exception to the standard requirements and review program and College expectations.
 The student will be referred by the DE office to be interviewed by the appropriate College official after all required enrollment steps are met.

 Students without a high school diploma or GED and under the age of 18 years old by the first day of their initial entry term are considered Underage Students.
 Underage students are not eligible for standard admission into the College and may only register through dual enrollment.

 - Dual Enrollment (DE) students are subject to all Policies and Procedures as well as Academic Regulations and Standards of Montgomery College.

 - The College reserves the right to make the final decision on admission.
 Final decisions will rest with the College in accordance with the policy, guidelines, and procedures for admissions.

-- Dual Enrollment students generally enroll in two (2) courses or up to seven (7) credits each term, during fall, winter and spring semesters and up to two (2) courses during each summer session.
+- Dual Enrollment students generally enroll in one (1) to four (4) courses each term, during fall, winter and spring semesters and up to two (2) courses during each summer session.
+The College makes the final decision on enrollment.

 - Students are responsible for paying all required tuition & fees and purchasing any required textbooks, materials and supplies associated with their registered course(s).

 - All Dual Enrollment students seeking any accommodations for assessment testing or a college course must be registered through MC’s Disability Support Services regardless of their status at the high school level.
 Accommodations at the College level may vary somewhat from those provided through the K-12 schools.
 Documentation should be submitted at least six (6) weeks prior to testing and/or the start of the semester in order to ensure timely services.